 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the academy, or the country, are consistently reinforced, as well as when dealing with behaviour and through school worship and assemblies.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police and Fire Service help reinforce this message and the opportunities to visit to the Magistrates Court in Halifax enables the children to see how the law works in action.
+Our children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Visits from authorities such as the Police and Fire Service help reinforce this message.
+Our Personal Development curriculum further supports this using resources from the West Yorkshire Police.

 As a faith community, love and mutual respect is at the heart of our values.
 Jesus said 'Love one another as I have loved you!'